Flow measurement: Paddle wheel meter

-Paddle wheel flowmeters consist of three primary components: the paddle wheel sensor, the pipe fitting and the display/controller.
+Paddle wheel flowmeters (also known as Pelton wheel sensors) consist of three primary components: the paddle wheel sensor, the pipe fitting and the display/controller.
 The paddle wheel sensor consists of a freely rotating wheel/impeller with embedded magnets which are perpendicular to the flow and will rotate when inserted in the flowing medium.
 As the magnets in the blades spin past the sensor, the paddle wheel meter generates a frequency and voltage signal which is proportional to the flow rate.
 The faster the flow the higher the frequency and the voltage output.

 The paddle wheel meter is designed to be inserted into a pipe fitting, either 'in-line' or insertion style.
-These are available with wide range of fittings styles, connection methods and materials such as PVDF, polypropylene, and stainless steel.
-Similar to turbine meters, the paddle wheel meter require a minimum run of straight pipe before and after the sensor.
+Similarly to turbine meters, the paddle wheel meter requires a minimum run of straight pipe before and after the sensor.

 Flow displays and controllers are used to receive the signal from the paddle wheel meter and convert it into actual flow rate or total flow values.
-The processed signal can be used to control the process, generate an alarm, send signals to external etc.

-Paddle wheel flowmeters (also known as Pelton wheel sensors) offer a relatively low cost, high accuracy option for many flow system applications, typically with water or water-like fluids.

 Multiple jet meter

 A multiple jet or multijet meter is a velocity type meter which has an impeller which rotates horizontally on a vertical shaft.
 The impeller element is in a housing in which multiple inlet ports direct the fluid flow at the impeller causing it to rotate in a specific direction in proportion to the flow velocity.
 This meter works mechanically much like a single jet meter except that the ports direct the flow at the impeller equally from several points around the circumference of the element, not just one point; this minimizes uneven wear on the impeller and its shaft.
-Thus these types of meters are recommended to be installed horizontally with its roller index pointing skywards.
+Thus, these types of meters are recommended to be installed horizontally with its roller index pointing skywards.